manpreet1130/MIDAS-RA-Task2/README.md

 6. The **cnnTaskC.py** script is used for training and testing the networks of this Task.

 ## Experiment Log Document
-This document states all that worked and failed and provides detailed explanation of the accuracies achieved and graph comparisons of the different networks.
+This document states all that worked and failed.
+It also provides detailed explanation of the accuracies achieved and graph comparisons of the different networks.

 ## References
 1. Image Augmentation: https://www.analyticsvidhya.com/blog/2019/12/image-augmentation-deep-learning-pytorch/